What is Equity Ratio?

 Interpretations of Equity Ratio

 A higher ratio means the company would be in a better position at the time of liquidation.
 At the time of liquidation, the distribution of available funds happens in a sequence – first, it is unsecured priority debts like wages, taxes, etc. The second turn remains of the secured debtors.
 And next comes the unsecured debt.
 Once the debts are over, the equity shareholders have the right to distribution over the remaining funds.
 However, within the shareholders first, it is the turn of preferred stockholders in full, and then the balance money in a proportion of shareholding goes to the equity shareholders.
-So higher the ratio, there remains a chance of getting back the money by the equity shareholders.
+So higher the ratio, there remains a chance of getting back the money from the equity shareholders.

 Conservative & Levered Firm

-Subject to a few exceptions, conservative firms may be less risky than levered firms.
-Because interest payments on debt are compulsory irrespective of profits or loss, while dividend payments are not binding.
+Subject to a few exceptions, conservative firms may be less risky than levered firms because interest payments on debt are compulsory irrespective of profits or loss, while dividend payments are not binding.
 Therefore, conservative firms are flexible.

 Lower/Higher Cost of Equity